Green River (Kentucky)

 The Green River is a 384 mi tributary of the Ohio River that rises in Lincoln County in south central Kentucky.
 Tributaries of the Green River include the Barren River, the Nolin River, the Pond River and the Rough River.
 The river was named after Nathanael Greene, a general of the American Revolutionary War.

 Route

-The river rises from south of Miracle, Kentucky in central Lincoln County, and follows a meandering path, collecting several smaller streams along its way to its impoundment by a dam at Green River Lake near Campbellsville.
-It then continues in a westerly direction and is joined by the Little Barren River before entering the Mammoth Cave National Park.
-At the western end of the park, it receives the tributary Nolin River which exits Nolin River Lake.
-Then continuing westward it is joined by the Barren River.
-It then takes a more northwesterly turn as it proceeds through western Kentucky.
-The river provided cooling water for the TVA's now-shutdown Paradise Fossil Plant near Drakesboro, in Muhlenberg County.
-Near Sebree it provides coolant water for Robert Reed Power Station, a coal fired power plant, before it finally empties into the Ohio River at Spottsville.
+The river rises from south of Halls Gap, Kentucky in central Lincoln County, and follows a meandering path, collecting several smaller streams along its way to its impoundment by Green River Dam near Campbellsville.
+It continues in a westerly direction and is joined by the Little Barren River before entering the Mammoth Cave National Park.
+At the western end of the park, it receives the Nolin River a few miles downstream from Nolin River Dam and Lake.
+Then continuing westward it is joined by the Barren River, which is almost as large at their confluence.
+It then takes a more northwesterly turn as it proceeds through the Western Kentucky Coalfield.
+The river provided cooling water for the TVA's Paradise Fossil Plant near Drakesboro, in Muhlenberg County, when it burned coal.
+Near Sebree it provides coolant water for Robert Reed Power Station, a coal-fired power plant, before it empties into the Ohio River at Spottsville.